nginxinc/ansible_collection_nginx_controller/README.md

 # Ansible Collection - nginx.nginx_controller

+# This repository has been archived.
+There will likely be no further development on the project and security vulnerabilities may be unaddressed. #

 This collection contains all the roles maintained to support NGINX Controller 3.0 and later.
 The collection can be found on [Ansible Galaxy](https://galaxy.ansible.com/nginxinc/nginx_controller).

 It includes: